haiwen/seafile-admin-docs/manual/deploy_pro/ldap_group_sync.md

 * **CREATE_DEPARTMENT_LIBRARY**: set to "true", if you want to automatically create a department library with the OU name.
 * **DEFAULT_DEPARTMENT_QUOTA**: default quota for the imported departments in MB.
 The quota is set to unlimited if this option is not set.
 * **DEPT_NAME_ATTR**: Get the department name.
 You can set this configuration item to an AD field that represents the "department" name, such as "description".
 The name of the department created by Seafile will be the department name set in the AD field instead of the OU name.
 Requires Seafile-pro-7.0.11 and above.
-* **DEPT_REPO_PERM: **Set the permissions of the department repo.
+* **DEPT_REPO_PERM**: Set the permissions of the department repo.
 The default permission is 'rw'.
 Set permissions for the department repo created during AD synchronization.
 Requires Seafile-pro-7.0.11 and above.
+* **GROUP_UUID_ATTR**: Since Seafile pro 8.0, UUID is used to identify groups in LDAP/AD servers.
+Before that, OU DN is used.
+So when an OU changes name, the old group will be deleted and a new group will be created.
+This is not a desirable behavior.
+With the new mechanism, the rename can be detected and the groups in Seafile remains intact.
+The default attribute is "ObjectGUID", which is available in AD.
+For other LDAP servers, please refer to https://ldapwiki.com/wiki/Universally%20Unique%20Identifier .

 **NOTE**: Before 6.3.8, an old configuration syntax is used for syncing OU as departments.
 That syntax is no long supported.
 The old syntax cannot support syncing both groups and OU from AD/LDAP at the same time.
 However this is necessary for many situations.
 With the new syntax, you can sync both.